valentinacarrizo/valentinacarrizo.github.io/_posts/2020-05-08-kicks+covid.md

 The new 3% surcharge has sellers hitting up StockX socials threatening to permanently swap to other resale platforms with fewer fees, such as eBay or Stadium Goods.
 Not only this, but any loss - financial or otherwise which StockX may concede during this time will impact upon their key investors’ trust in the company, among whom are some recognisable names; Karlie Kloss, Eminem, Scooter Braun and Mark Wahlberg.
 As the industry’s leading resale platform it is up to StockX to set the tone during the pandemic and enforce 100% transparency to regain customers’ trust and make reparations with a community of passionate and knowledgeable customers who are not afraid to make their voices heard through their wallets.

+*This article was originally published on TFI Insider*